 In a recent study, a team of astronomers led by Juna Kollmeier from the Carnegie Institute for Science found the light from known populations of stars and quasars is not nearly enough to explain observations of intergalactic hydrogen.

-In a brightly lit Universe, intergalactic hydrogen will be easily destroyed by energetic photon, meaning images of the large-scale structure will actually appear dimmer.
+In a brightly lit Universe, intergalactic hydrogen will be easily destroyed by energetic photons, meaning images of the large-scale structure will actually appear dimmer.
 Whereas in a dim Universe, there are fewer photons to destroy the intergalactic hydrogen and images will appear brighter.

 Hubble Space Telescope observations of the large-scale structure show a brightly lit Universe.
 But supercomputer simulations using only the known sources of ultraviolet light produces a dimly lit Universe.
 The difference is a stunning 400 percent.